Tips to Improve your Health & Wellness in the Face of the Coronavirus Pandemic

 - Take any needed vitamins.
 Before you begin taking vitamins, you should discuss your needs with your doctor to make sure there will be no interactions between vitamins and any medications you are taking.
 In my case, I am taking a daily multi-vitamin as well as vitamin C, D3, and a magnesium supplement. *Disclaimer: I am not a doctor.
 I chose these vitamins after doing some research on the subject and then talking to a holistic nutritional counselor and my doctor.
 Please check with your doctor before starting any new vitamins or supplements.

 - Make sure to incorporate humor and laughter in our lives daily.
 It is healing and great for stress relief.
 We watch comedies together and enjoy sharing funny videos and memes we see on social media or that friends and family send us.

 - Consciously practice gratitude.
 This is a very positive habit that can reduce stress and boost wellness.
-Ideally, find a way that you can incorporate it into the daily routine of you/your family.
+Ideally, find a way that you can incorporate it in the daily routine of you/your family.

 - Make sure we are all washing our hands thoroughly and often.
 We did a training demonstration with both our kiddos to make sure they are doing it correctly.
 Naturally, they need lots of reminders.
-(But hey, singing the ABCs repeatedly with my 4-year-old daughter kills two birds with one stone!)
+(But hey, singing the ABCs repeatedly with my 3-year-old daughter kills two birds with one stone.)